 The Homeric Question

 This research came out in 1982 as Homer, Hesiod and the Hymns.
 My conclusions were favorably received by classicists who were willing to look at statistics.
-Unfortunately not everyone was; my results are sometimes travestied by those who hold that I argue that the Iliad was taken down in 750 B.C.E. and the Odyssey in 733.
+Unfortunately not everyone was; my results are sometimes travestied by those who hold that I argue that the Iliad was taken down in precisely 750 B.C.E. and the Odyssey in 733.
 All I in fact did was to show what happens if we adopt different hypotheses about absolute dates and rates of linguistic change, because the relative sequence of the poems is fixed.
 Thus Homer must be older than Hesiod.
 It is surprising that much Homeric scholarship of the past two decades tended to favor a date for Homer in the seventh century, because my results proved that this displaces Hesiod into the sixth century, which is far too late to be correct.
-Homer's epics belong in the eighth century or perhaps even slightly earlier.
+Homer's epics belong in the mid-eighth century or perhaps even slightly earlier.
 If the statistics are incorrect or incorrectly interpreted, someone should say so; it will not do simply to ignore or traduce them (see 'Relative Chronology and the Literary History of the Greek Epos', 2011).

 At this time I worked on other early hexameter poetry, with studies of the Hesiodic Shield of Heracles and of the Orphic gold leaves.
 The latter article showed that the 'B' series of instructions for the afterlife were variants from memory a single original text, which I was able to reconstruct.
 Subsequent discoveries have only reinforced this conclusion (see 'Going Beyond Multitexts', 2016).